-At the end of mesothelioma’s progression, some patients choose pain-relief (palliative) treatments instead of curative ones.
+At the end of mesothelioma’s progression, some patients choose symptom management instead of curative ones.
 That tells a medical team to focus on discomfort and not on trying to kill tumors.
 Doctors may present you with this option or they may not.
 But it is an option you always have.
 Ask your doctor if palliative care would effectively improve your quality of life.

 Patients should tell their doctors and nurses where they want to receive care.
 Some prefer to remain in a hospital or inpatient hospice program with 24-hour professional attention.
 Others are more comfortable at home, surrounded by family, friends and pets.
 If you choose home care, you will need to designate a caregiver, someone who can ensure your home can accommodate your medical needs and any particular new medical supplies (oxygen tanks, a hospital bed, etc.).

 A terminal prognosis often makes patients worry how their dependents will be cared for, how funeral and burial services will be arranged and how possessions will be distributed.
-Although this is an emotional time for patients and family members, planning ahead for these practical matters makes the end-of-life process much easier for survivors.
+Although this is an emotional time for patients and family members, planning ahead for these practical matters and reaching out to a mesothelioma support group helps make the end-of-life process much easier for survivors.

 Patients should name beneficiaries for any insurance policies they hold; designate survivor’s benefits recipients from unions, employers or lawsuits; decide who will receive their final tax return; and decide what should happen to any investments such as an IRA or 401k.
 All of these financial decisions should be written into a will, which should be signed and placed in an easy-to-find location.
 Personal information – a patient’s social security number, vital records, account passwords and important contacts – should be stored in the same place.
 A trusted family member should be told where these documents are kept.